 Student 2: I didn’t like it.
 I thought it was boring.

 Open-ended questions tend to (and I say tend to) generate longer turns and, consequently, more student speaking time, which often means less need for unnecessary teacher intervention.

-The good news, dear reader, is that if you get into the habit of audio taping some of your lessons, you’ll be able to pinpoint certain aspects of your verbal behavior that might be increasing your teacher talking time and perhaps hindering student learning.
-You’ll also be better equipped to spot moments within your lessons when you could, conversely, use teacher talking time to enhance learning – for example, through input flooding, as I suggested a few posts ago.
+The good news is that if you get into the habit of audio / video taping some of your lessons, you’ll be able to pinpoint certain aspects of your verbal behavior that might be increasing your teacher talking time and perhaps hindering student learning.
+You’ll also be better equipped to spot moments in your lessons when you could, conversely, use teacher talking time to enhance learning – for example, through input flooding, as I suggested a few posts ago.